-Paphos is a small, coastal and very romantic city in the southwest of Cyprus
+Paphos is a small, coastal and very romantic city in southwestern Cyprus, named after the daughter of Aphrodite

 Location and Attractions

-25 km east of the island, the mythical birthplace of Aphrodite is located: the "Rocks of Aphrodite", also known as "Petra tou Romiou", taking its name from the legendary byzantine frontier-guard Dighenis Akritas, is a spot of spectacular beauty and one of the most beautiful beaches in Cyprus!
+25 km east of the island is the mythical birthplace of Aphrodite: the "Rock of Aphrodite", also known as "Petra Tou Romiou", named after the legendary Byzantine border guard Dighenis Akritas, is a place of spectacular beauty and one of the most beautiful beaches in Cyprus!

-Close to the Rocks of Aphrodite lie the ruins of the famous Temple of Aphrodite, dating back to the 12th century B.C.
+Near the Rocks of Aphrodite lie the ruins of the famous Temple of Aphrodite dating back to the 12th century BC.

 Paphos, an UNESCO World Heritage Site

-The town of Paphos is included in the official UNESCO list of cultural and natural treasures of the world's heritage and every year plenty of tourists from all over the world gather in Paphos to admire the extraordinary beauty, cultural wealth and exotic romantic settings of Paphos.
+The city of Paphos is included in the official UNESCO list of cultural and natural treasures of the World Heritage and every year many tourists from all over the world gather in Paphos to admire its extraordinary beauty, cultural richness and exotic romantic environment.